monkeypet/docker-mythtv/README.md

 mythfrontend command line.
 That let it boot, but wasn't sufficient for streaming.

+# Mysql remote access

+In order to have the MYSQL accessible from remote mythtv frontends, you must bind it to a non local address.
+In /etc/mysql/mariadb.conf.d/50-server.cnf, replace the bind-address = 127.0.0.1 with bind-address = 0.0.0.0.

+Next, you need to open up access to the db from remote computers, in mysql: set password for 'mythtv'@'%'=password('your_secure_password'); grant all on mythconverg.* to mythtv@"%" identified by "mythtv";

 # Bugs

 mythbackend doesn't seem to properly write its PID to /var/run/mythtv, and